andrejsstepanovs/go-litellm/README.md

 This example demonstrates how to:

 1. Maintain a conversation history.
-2. Send the list of available MCP tools so the AI knows what it can call.
+2. Send the list of available tools so the AI knows what it can call.
 3. When AI requests a tool call, execute it, append the result to the history, and send it back.
 4. Repeat until AI no longer requests tools.